What are the Best Lyme Disease Tests for you?

 False Positives and Negatives

-If by chance, your result from the Elisa test comes back positive, you’ll then go through a confirmatory Western Blot test.
+If, by chance, your result from the Elisa test comes back positive, you’ll then go through a confirmatory Western Blot test.
 But the interpretation of a Western Blot test isn’t as straightforward as it could be.
 It’s a complex process, and your test findings could be misread if the interpreter isn’t adequately trained.
 So, you might be diagnosed as normal, even though having Lyme disease.

 Additional Lyme Disease Test Resources